Coronavirus social care and safety

 If you have an allocated social worker they will contact you by phone to provide updates and to check in with how you and your family are doing.
 If you don’t have named worker the Intake duty system can offer support and advice.
 Phone: 01273 295 550 or email SCDS@brighton-hove.gov.uk

 SCDS are continuing to monitor direct payments.
 Advice is still available from People Plus.
-If you have a problem with your current Direct Payments package, for example your PA may not be available, contact your Social Worker or Early Help Worker.
+If you have a problem with your current Direct Payments package, for example your PA may not be available, contact your Social Worker or Early Help Worker/Social Work Resource Officer.
 It may be possible to use your Direct Payments in a different way in the short term but you must contact your worker before making any changes to how you use your Direct Payments package.
-There is more detail bout DPs and PAs below.
+There is more detail about DPs and PAs below.

-Drove Road and Tudor House (BHCC residential respite centres) remain open for overnight respite, but they are affected by the need to keep children distanced and the availability of staff.
-There may come a time when this provision has to cease due to staff shortages and families needing to self-isolate, but the team will keep these services open as far as possible.
-If the centres do close the local authority will try to offer other options for short breaks like additional direct payments or support from outreach and social work staff.
+Drove Road and Tudor House (BHCC children’s residential respite centres) remain open for overnight respite, but they are affected by the need to keep children distanced and the availability of staff.
+If the centres need to close temporarily due to staff shortages, the local authority will try to offer other options for short breaks like additional direct payments or support from outreach and social work staff.

 If you don’t have a named worker in the children’s disability service, there is central ESCC contact point for all queries relating to Children’s Services and provision in the current difficult situation.
 Email email@example.com or call 0345 60 80 192 (10am-3pm).